Tenants' Rights in Minnesota

 Landlords have to let you know about outstanding condemnation and inspection orders if a citation has been issued.
 Outstanding order means that the landlord has been ordered to fix problems, but the deadline has not passed or the work has not been done.
 The landlord has to let you know about these before you sign a lease or pay rent or a security deposit.
 A landlord has to give new tenants a copy of outstanding orders if

-2. An outstanding condemnation order and declaration says that the building or apartment is "unfit for human habitation."
+An outstanding condemnation order and declaration says that the building or apartment is "unfit for human habitation.

 A landlord also has to post a notice that lists all other inspection orders about things that do not threaten the health or safety of a tenant but a citation has been issued.
 The notice should be posted somewhere easy to see.

-If you still want to rent the apartment after inspecting it is a good idea to have a list of damages.
+If you still want to rent the apartment after inspecting it, you may want to make a list of damages.
 If you made a list when you inspected, ask the landlord to sign it.
 If you didn’t make a list then, do it now and have the landlord sign it.
 Keep a copy for your records.
 The list will help later if you need to ask for repairs or show that the damage to the apartment is not your fault.
-A sample checklist appears at the end of this booklet.

 Before renting an apartment, find out what it will cost to live there.
 Besides rent, you may have to pay for heat, water, lights, or other utilities.
 You can also find out the cost of utilities by getting in touch with previous tenants.
 There may be charges for trash collection or other services.